401(k) plan costs can be broken into three general categories: startup costs, employer contributions (optional), and plan administration fees

-These days, modern 401(k) providers use technology to cut costs.
-Additionally, there are tax credits that help cover startup costs for new plans.
+These days, 401(k) providers can use technology to cut costs.
+Additionally, there are tax credits that could help cover startup costs for new plans.
 Finally, offering a 401(k) can provide businesses with tax deductions, which helps reduce the overall costs of the plan.

 Small business 401(k) plan costs for employers

 The costs associated with launching and maintaining a 401(k) plan for your small business, can be broken into three general categories:

 Employer contributions, such as a match or profit-sharing (optional)

 Below, we review each type of plan cost in more detail.

 1. 401(k) startup costs